Contributors

 Jay P. Greene, PhD, is Senior Research Fellow in the Center for Education Policy.

-Madison Marino is a Research Associate and Project Coordinator in the Center for Education Policy.
+Madison Marino is a Senior Research Associate in the Center for Education Policy.

 Design and Development

-John Fleming is Manager of Data Graphics Services at The Heritage Foundation.
+John Fleming is the Manager of Data Graphics Services for Policy Publications at The Heritage Foundation.

 About the Heritage Foundation’s Center for Education Policy